-Aurora is a MySQL-compatible relational database.
-It is used by those looking for better performance than a traditional MySQL database at cost-effective price points.
-As a result, Aurora is largely used as a transactional or operational database and is by no means optimized for analytics.
+Amazon Aurora is a MySQL-compatible relational database employed by organizations that are looking for better performance than they can get from MySQL at cost-effective price points.
+Aurora is best used as a transactional or operational database and not for analytics.

 Getting data out of Amazon Aurora

-There are several methods for extracting data from Amazon Aurora, and the one you use will probably be dependent upon your needs (and skill set).
+Aurora provides several methods for extracting data; the one you use may depend upon your needs and skill set.